mmiranda-l/Yield-Loss/README.md

 Further, weather data was acquired for every field from the ERA5 archive.
 Simulation data was created using the [PyFAO56](https://github.com/kthorp/pyfao56).
 Further, the data preprocessed and stored in an xarray file.

+The data is stored in a xaaray dataset that can be downloaded [here](https://drive.google.com/file/d/1qcG0-Lnp7osuj6jdfbBKutF9obQynaHU/view?usp=drive_link)

 ## Execution example
 * For training run
 ```